n0nvme/s1mpl3/awesome-wm-widgets/spotify-shell/README.md

     - any other string will start a search and play the first result for a given search query;
     - feh - shows the current artwork with `feh`;

-1. Stores history and allows navigate through it;
+1. Stores history and allows navigating through it;

 1. Highly customizable